 Paneer Jalfrezi Ingredients

 - Paneer: Homemade fresh paneer always tastes best.
-However, you can easily find paneer at nearby Indian grocery stores.
+However, you can easily find paneer at nearby Indian grocery stores in the freezer or fridge section.
 Also, the paneer should be cut lengthwise.

-- Vegetables: I have used three colored bell peppers cut length-wise.
-You can also use other vegetables like carrot, beans, and mushrooms.
+- Vegetables: I used three colored bell peppers cut length-wise.
+You can also use other vegetables like carrots, beans, and mushrooms.

 - Onion: Dice the onion lengthwise.